sonatype-nexus-community/auditjs/README.md

 **IMPORTANT NOTE**: Welcome to AuditJS 4.0.0, lots has changed since 3.0.0, mainly around usage.
 Make sure to read the new docs.

+If you have an issue migrating from AuditJS 3.x to AuditJS 4.x, please [file a GitHub issue here](https://github.com/sonatype-nexus-community/auditjs/issues).

 # AuditJS

 [![CircleCI](https://circleci.com/gh/sonatype-nexus-community/auditjs.svg?style=svg)](https://circleci.com/gh/sonatype-nexus-community/auditjs)